By John E. Deaton, Founder and Host, CryptoLaw.

 The Ripple Lawsuit:

 The XRP cryptocurrency was never issued in an ICO, operates on a fully decentralized ledger and has been used by project developers and consumers with no connection to Ripple for years.
 XRP fits the criteria of Hinman’s 2018 speech better than ether does.
 In fact, Ripple controls less than 4% of the validators on the XRP Ledger.
 Ripple once objected to a change on the ledger but was overruled by the majority of validators.
-The point is that the XRP network is arguably more decentralized that the ether network.
+The point is that the XRP network is arguably more decentralized than the ether network.

 The Ripple lawsuit was filed on Clayton’s last full day at the SEC in 2020.
 The timing was very curious.
 About two weeks before Clayton directed the suit be filed against Ripple, former SEC Commissioner Joseph Grundfest sent a letter to Clayton stating that he should not file the lawsuit as he was leaving the SEC.
 Grundfest argued that no exigency existed to file considering that XRP had been traded for over 7 years.
 Grundfest informed Clayton that the SEC could not make any material distinction between XRP and ether and if he filed the case it would call into question the SEC’s exercise of discretion.
 He also warned Clayton that the mere filing of the lawsuit would cause unprecedented billions of losses to individual investors with no connection to Ripple.
 When the suit was filed, XRP lost $15 billion in market cap.
 (It should be noted that Grundfest was retained by Ripple.
 It doesn’t change what he said being true.)